theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 I try to be aware what I do and share with third-parties as much as possible, although it seems to be getting more difficult every day.

-Again, I'm not an expert on this, but I try my best.

 Let me know your opinion and feedback [@christian_fei](https://twitter.com/christian_fei).

 ### Update